Introduction

 Alternate Methods for Shoe Maintenance

-- Sprinkle inside the shoes
+- Sprinkle it inside the shoes.

-- Shake out excess before wearing
+- Shake out the excess before wearing.

 Gentle Cleaning Alternatives